srinivasarao549/anew/README.markdown

 ### init methods as constructors

-Anew considers that object's init methods should act like a constructor.
-This is the method where all per-instance properties are to be defined, e.g.:
+Anew assumes that 'init' methods should act like constructors.
+This is where all per-instance properties are to be defined, e.g.:

     var obj = anew(null, {